 Already, you will be aware that you cannot copy text from another website and make it your own.
-It will be classed as plagiarism, and it is not something that you should be doing if you want to rank highly.
+It will be classed as plagiarism, and it is not something you should do if you want to rank highly.

 But did you realise that duplicating your own website content can also get you in trouble with Google?
 This can happen if you use the same description for multiple products or services you purchase and write similar blog posts.

-Of course, you have to remember that you can do this without meaning to.
+Of course, you must remember that you can do this without meaning.
 In other words, you might not be purposely copying content from another site or even your own.
-But, this will still be seen as plagiarism by Google, and it is something you have to be wary of.
+But, this will still be seen as plagiarism by Google, which you must be wary of.

 How do you avoid duplicating or plagiarising website content?
 You have to prioritise creating unique content.
-Ensure that you carry out research and do not copy straight from a website.
+Ensure that you do research and do not copy straight from a website.

 You can also use plagiarism tools and ensure that there are no other duplicates of the content on Google.
 It will take longer to create unique content.
 But, it will be worth it and help your Google ranking.